RenanAugusto0113/BrazilianMiku/README.md

    // Copyright (c) 2025 Renan Augusto Cristi Avelar
    // This file is part of BrazilianMiku, licensed under the GPL-3.0.

-## Frequently Asked Questions
+## ❓ Frequently Asked Questions

 #### 1. Can I use this software in a commercial project?
-    -> Yes, you can use this software in commercial projects, as long as you comply with the terms of the GPL-3.0 (e.g., by providing the source code).
+     ✔ yes, you can use this software in commercial projects, as long as you comply with the terms of the GPL-3.0 (e.g., by providing the source code).

 #### 2. Can I change the license of this software?
-    -> No, you cannot change the license of this software.
+    ❌ No, you cannot change the license of this software.
 Any derivative works must be licensed under the GPL-3.0.

 #### 3. Where can I find more information about the GPL-3.0?
-    -> Visit the official GNU GPL website for complete details.
+    ❕ Visit the official GNU GPL website for complete details.

-## Credits
+## 👏 Credits

-#### Code made by Renan Augusto Cristi Avelar
+#### 👨‍💻 Code made by Renan Augusto Cristi Avelar
-#### Brazilian Miku art by MagDraws
+#### 👨‍🎨 Brazilian Miku art by MagDraws